 But, what has your ‘inner world’ got to do with sugar?
 If you’re curious, the first step is be a detective and notice what’s going on when the sugar craving strikes.
 You can start by getting clued up about the three different types of hunger –

-- is the signal that your body needs to be fed.
+- Stomach hunger is the signal that your body needs to be fed.
 E.g. an empty/gnawing feelings in your stomach, irritability, headache or fatigue, amongst others.

-- Occurs when one of your senses triggers a desire for food –smelling or seeing food / images of food, or hearing food-related sounds such as a packet being opened.
+- Mouth hunger occurs when one of your senses triggers a desire for food –smelling or seeing food / images of food, or hearing food-related sounds such as a packet being opened.

 If you’re not experiencing stomach hunger when you’re craving, then it means you’re ‘hungry’ for something else.
 Sometimes only sweet food will do, but rather than just ‘numbing out’ and eating unconsciously, start to see the desire for sweet food as a symptom, or clue, revealing something else.
 Try asking yourself, ‘What am I really hungry for?’